-- Increments will be awarded to full-time employees when merited and are based on satisfactory employment evaluation and work performances and funding. - Full-time employees at Steps 1-6 on the RCUOG pay scale will receive an increment after 12 months of satisfactory performance. - Employees at Steps 7-10 of the RCUOG pay scale will receive an increment upon completion of 18 months of satisfactory performance. - Employees at Steps 11-18 will an increment after 24 months of satisfactory performance. - Employees who are at Step 18+ will receive an increment equivalent of up to 3.5% of an employee's base salary after 24 months of satisfactory performance.
+- Increments will be awarded to full-time employees when merited and are based on satisfactory employment evaluation, work performances, and funding. - Full-time employees at Steps 1-18 on the RCUOG pay scale will receive an increment after 12 months of satisfactory performance. - Employees at Steps 19+ will receive an increment equivalent of up to 3.5% of an employee's base salary after 24 months of satisfactory performance.